emtiajium/vocabulary-flashcard-frontend/README.md

 ➜ Set configs for the production

+➜ Check and double-check the configurations

 ➜ Set application version information (`versionCode`, `versionName`) at `./android/app/build.gradle`

 ➜ Download app signing key certificate from Google Play console

+➜ Add SHA1 fingerprint (from the `App signing key certificate`) in the Firebase console

 ➜ Import the certificate into the key store
 > `keytool -importcert -alias <an-alias> -keystore <keystore-name>.keystore -file <app-signing-key-certificate>`

+> Verify the fingerprint: `keytool -printcert -jarfile app-release.aab`

-➜ Generate a signed app bundle
+➜ Generate the signed app bundle
 > [App Bundles: Everything to know about Play App Signing](https://youtu.be/odv_1fxt9BI)

 ➜ Do an internal testing